myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ##### Send command response

-The final step in completing our actuator change is to inform Cayenne as to whether the actuator state change was handled OK, or if there was a problem that needs to be displayed to the user.
+The final step in completing our actuator change is to inform Cayenne as to whether the actuator state change was handled OK, or if there was a problem.
 This gives Cayenne an opportunity to display an error message to the user if needed.
 To send this to Cayenne, we use the [Send Command response](#bring-your-own-thing-api-mqtt-messaging-topics-send-command-response) call.
-Examining the docs for this call, we see Cayenne wants the following:
+Examining the docs for this call, we see Cayenne expects:

 ```
 v1/username/things/clientID/response
 ```

-Once again, we then substitute in the values for our account, board and actuator into this string.
+Once again, we then substitute in the values for our account and board.

 + Replace **username** with the **MQTT Username** for your account.
 + Replace **clientID** with the **Client ID** for your board.
-+ Replace **channel** with the appropriate channel that this actuator is connected to.
-For this example, we chose Channel 1 for our Light actuator.

 Next, we need to tell Cayenne if there was an error or if things were handled OK.
 According to the docs, we need to send this in one of the following forms (depending on OK vs Error):